tannerpace/MowerDoorActuator/README.md

 # Mower Door Actuator

 This repository contains the code for controlling a linear actuator (the "Mower Door Actuator") using an ESP32-C6 development board.
 The actuator is controlled via both a web GUI and HomeKit (using [HomeSpan](https://github.com/HomeSpan/HomeSpan)).
-The system automatically stops the actuator after 90 seconds to prevent over-driving.
+The system automatically turns off the relay after 90 seconds to prevent wasting power.
+The actuator has a built-in stop so no need to worry about overdriving.

 ## Features